 All workers’ compensation appeals are governed by specific, technical rules.
 These rules dictate the amount of time after the workers’ compensation decision is made in which an appeal must be filed, who must receive copies of the appeal, what documents need to accompany the appeal, and what the appeal itself must look like.

 The requirements for an appeal differ significantly from state to state.
 Because of the complexities associated with appealing a workers’ compensation decision, it is extremely important to work with an attorney who knows the worker’s compensation laws in your states.

 A knowledgeable, experienced workers’ compensation lawyer will review the decision from your hearing and determine if there is a good basis for appealing your claim.

 Thoughts on Appealing a Workers’ Compensation Decision

 You must also comply with specific rules that govern the time of the appeal and how the actual appeal papers look.
 Choosing an attorney who understands workers’ compensation and the appeals process can provide you with a way to meet the challenges raised when you have to bring an appeal of a workers’ compensation decision.

 Our experienced Pennsylvania workers’ compensation law firm of Krasno, Krasno & Onwudinjo diligently protect our clients’ interest while navigating procedural hurdles, preparing complex documents, and providing persuasive advocacy.
-We invite you to call us at toll-free at (800) 952-9640 to learn how we can help.
+We invite you to call us at toll-free at (844) 243-4932 to learn how we can help.